KellyVNguyen/Mushroom-Classification-Kaggle-Project/README.md

 ### Future Work

-* Hyperparameter Tuning: Although performance is already perfect/near-perfect, further hyperparameter tuning for each model could be explored.
+* **Hyperparameter Tuning**: Although performance is already perfect/near-perfect, further hyperparameter tuning for each model could be explored.
-* Other Classification Algorithms: Experiment with other algorithms like Support Vector Machines (SVMs) or Gradient Boosting Machines (GBMs) for broader comparison.
+* **Other Classification Algorithms**: Experiment with other algorithms like Support Vector Machines (SVMs) or Gradient Boosting Machines (GBMs) for broader comparison.

 ## How to reproduce results

-1. Environment: The Mushroom Classification analysis was performed in JupyterLab.
+1. **Environment**: The Mushroom Classification analysis was performed in JupyterLab.
-2. Data: Download the mushrooms.csv dataset from the Kaggle Mushroom Classification page and upload it to your environment or ensure it's accessible in the same directory as the notebook.
+2. **Data**: Download the mushrooms.csv dataset from the Kaggle Mushroom Classification page and upload it to your environment or ensure it's accessible in the same directory as the notebook.
-3. Run Notebook: Execute all cells in the provided Jupyter notebook in order.
+3. **Run Notebook**: Execute all cells in the provided Jupyter notebook in order.
 The notebook does all of the data loading, preprocessing, model training, evaluation, and visualization steps.

 ### Overview of files in repository